rajsingmohapatro/playbook_demo/pages/Continuous_Integration_Continuous_Delivery.md

 #### Continuous Delivery (CD)

 Continuous delivery is actually an extension of CI, in which the software delivery process is automated further to enable easy and confident deployments into production at any time.
+In other words, the feature sets that are available are vetted, tested, debugged and ready to deploy, although you may not deploy at that moment.

 A mature continuous delivery process exhibits a codebase that is always deployable.
 With CD, software release becomes a routine and no frills event without anxiety or urgency.
 Teams are able to proceed with daily development tasks with the confidence that they can build a production-grade release ready to be deployed at any time without elaborate orchestration or special late-game testing.